civier/rsync_screen/README.md

 Usage: rsync_screen SOURCEDIR TARGETUSER@TARGETHOST:TARGETDIR

-rsync_screen copies folders using rsync, with the transfer continuing in the background also in case of network disruption.
+rsync_screen copies complete folders (not single files) using rsync, with the transfer continuing in the background also in case of network disruption.
 It also keeps the rsync log, and prints the exit status at the end

 Notes: